Parmalee discography

-American country music band Parmalee has released seven studio albums and eleven singles.
-The band independently released four studio albums on the Deep South label before signing to BBR Music Group's Stoney Creek imprint in 2012.
+American country music band Parmalee has released six studio albums, two extended plays, thirteen singles and eleven music videos.
+The band independently released two studio albums on the Deep South label before signing to BBR Music Group's Stoney Creek imprint in 2012.
 That year, they released "Musta Had a Good Time", the lead single to their first BBR album Feels Like Carolina.
 This album also accounted for "Carolina", their first number-one single on the Billboard Country Airplay charts.
 27861, released in 2017, accounted for no successful singles.
 Between 2019 and 2020, the band returned to number one on the country charts with "Just the Way", a collaboration with Blanco Brown included on Parmalee's third BBR album For You.
 This was followed by "Take My Name" in 2021 and 2022.
 For You was reissued in 2022 as For You 2 with bonus tracks, including "Girl in Mine" and "Gonna Love You", their fourth number-one single on Country Airplay.